OpenDataology/website/content/en/docs/distributions/azure/machinelearningcomponent.md

 ## Prerequisites

-- You should have Kubeflow installed on your AKS cluster.
-If you don't, follow the [Kubeflow installation (for Azure) guide](https://www.kubeflow.org/docs/azure/deploy/install-kubeflow/).
+- You should have OpenDataology installed on your AKS cluster.
+If you don't, follow the [OpenDataology installation (for Azure) guide](https://www.OpenDataology.org/docs/azure/deploy/install-OpenDataology/).
 - To interact with Azure resources, you may need to configure them before using a particular pipeline component.
 Check the README for each component to learn about what Azure resources are required.
 - The `kfp.azure` extension can be used to create a secret to interact with Azure resources.
 To create Azure credentials, run: